-Unfortunately, just because a product has a hemp leaf on it or is marketed as hemp oil, that doesn’t necessarily make it a CBD product.
+Just because a product has a hemp leaf on it or is marketed as hemp oil, doesn’t make it a CBD product.
 There are products out there “infused with hemp oil”, but how much CBD is in it?
-Keep reading to find out.

 The quickest way to tell the difference between CBD oil and hemp oil is by looking at the labels and ingredients.
 They both come from hemp, which is a specific type of cannabis plant that’s rich in cannabidiol and extremely low in THC.
 (Usually around 0.3%)

 “Hemp oil” is more accurately known as hemp seed oil.
 As the name suggests, it’s extracted from the seeds of the hemp plant.
 Hemp seed oil has been commonly used for cooking and as an ingredient in various beauty products for many years.
 Some popular brands, like Nutiva for example, market their product as “hemp oil”.
 But when you look at the ingredients, it says “raw, organic unrefined hemp seed oil”.

 CBD oil, on the other hand, is derived from hemp, or any cannabidiol-rich cannabis strain.
 It’s made using the entirety of the hemp plant, not just the seeds.
 The active ingredient will likely be listed as a “whole plant extract”, most commonly CBD isolate or distillate.
 CBD oil tinctures usually contain some type of carrier oil, like MCT oil or olive oil for example.
 Other common labels associated with CBD oil are full spectrum, broad spectrum, PCR, or phytocannabinoid-rich.